Full name Thomas Westley

 |Last List A||Essex v Gloucestershire at Chelmsford, May 7, 2019 scorecard|

 |T20s debut||Essex v Lancashire at Chelmsford, Jul 27, 2010 scorecard|

 |Last T20s||Kent v Essex at Canterbury, Sep 18, 2020 scorecard|

 |Bat & Bowl||Team||Opposition||Ground||Match Date||Scorecard|

-Tom Westley, a graceful batsman with, at his best, an enchanting leg-side game, broke into the England Test side more than a decade after his Essex debut.
-His penchant for the leg side, with an on drive to the fore, drew comparisons with John Crawley and a half-century on debut against South Africa at the Oval encouraged optimism that, at 28, his long apprenticeship on the county circuit would finally bear fruit.
-His experience against the West Indies, though, proved less rewarding and a run of five single-figure scores in his last six innings led him to be omitted from England's Ashes tour party.
+A graceful batsman with, at his best, an enchanting leg-side game, Tom Westley broke into the England Test side more than a decade after his Essex debut.
+His technique, with an on drive to the fore, drew comparisons with John Crawley and a half-century on debut against South Africa at the Oval encouraged optimism that, at 28, his long apprenticeship on the county circuit would finally bear fruit.
+His experience against West Indies, though, proved less rewarding and a run of five single-figure scores in his last six innings led him to be omitted from England's Ashes tour party.

 A natural leader, he was also put in charge of the Durham MCCU side but returned to Essex to play a part in the County Championship promotion push by hitting a maiden first-class century in a crucial match at Derby in 2009.

 His progress thereafter was steady rather than spectacular and it wasn't until 2012 that, for the first time, he played in every Championship game.
 His move up the order to open with Jaik Mickleburgh provided Essex with some solidity, after several combinations were tried, and included hitting his highest first-class score of 185 against Glamorgan.
 A broken finger sustained in the Ashes warm-up match against England curtailed his 2013 but the following season saw an extra dimension added to his limited-overs game.